KansaiUser/Capstone-/README.md

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.

-Although in theory this project can be run natively or in a virtual machine, I have performed all operation using Docker and that is how it is explained in this Readme.
+Although in theory this project can be run natively or in a virtual machine, I have performed all operations using Docker and that is how it is explained in this Readme.

-### Docker Installation
+### Docker Installation and image building
 * [Install Docker](https://docs.docker.com/engine/installation/)

 * Download the [Udacity Simulator](https://github.com/udacity/CarND-Capstone/releases).